HARPgroup/elfgen/README.md

 by either supplying a dataset with flow and richness data, or by supplying a HUC code of interest.
 When supplying a HUC code: elfgen_getdata() will retieve IchthyMaps data from USGS ScienceBase and automatically derive fish species richness at the NHDPlusV2 segment scale.
-Mean annual flow data is automatically retrieved for each NHDPlusV2 segment using an EPA JSON webservice.
+Mean annual flow data is then automatically retrieved for each NHDPlusV2 segment using an EPA JSON webservice.

-from the EPA .json web service

 ``` r
 library(elfgen)